Peanuuutz/tomlkt/README.md

 fun main() {
     // Here we use JVM
     val tomlString = Paths.get("...").readText()
-    // Either are OK, but to explicitly pass a serializer is faster val user = Toml.decodeFromString(User.serializer(), tomlString)
+    // Either is OK, but to explicitly pass a serializer is faster val user = Toml.decodeFromString(User.serializer(), tomlString)
     val user = Toml.decodeFromString<User>(tomlString)
     // That's it!